KYVENetwork/docs/docs/protocol_devs/general_concepts/slashing.md

 ## Introduction

-To discourage and punish malicious behaviour protocol validators can get slashed and therefore loose a part of their delegation.
+To discourage and punish malicious behaviour protocol validators can get slashed and therefore lose a part of their delegation.
-Depending on the severity of the behaviour different kind of slashes are applied.
+Depending on the severity of the behaviour different kinds of slashes are applied.
 There are three types of slashes:

 - **Timeout slash**: applied if the node misses a certain amount of bundle proposals
 - **Vote slash**: applied if the node voted incorrect (for example voted valid although the bundle was invalid